bcc-code/buk-tech-vr/README.md

 ### Install Unity Editor

 Once you're logged in, you'll be prompted to install Unity.
-Install the latest 2020 LTS version (_2020.3.30f1_ at the time of writing).
+Install the latest 2020 LTS version (_2020.3.32f1_ at the time of writing).
 You will be prompted to accept the licence terms for the software and the free _Unity Personal_ subscription.

-**Note:** Unity received an update after the screenshots below were made, they show an older version number.
+**Note:** Unity received updates after the screenshots below were made, they show an older version number.

 ### Install build platform support

 Once the download is completed, in the Unity hub left-hand menu, click _Installs_.
-You'll see version 2020.3.30f1 there.
+You'll see version 2020.3.32f1 there.
 Click the gear icon in the top-right corner of that block.

 ![click the gear icon](./doc/edit-install.svg)